Energy challenge : meeting energy demands of the Future

 Despite the efforts being made in developed countries to conserve energy, a doubling of the world’s energy consumption by 2050 is almost inevitable.

-The energy sources available today will not be able to provide such a doubling.
-75% of today's fuel is based on finite reserves of natural gas, coal and petrol, whose combustion leads to massive emissions of greenhouse gas that causes global warming of the earth whose consequences are difficult to predict.
+The energy sources available today will not be alone able to provide such a doubling.
+75% of today’s fuel is based on finite reserves of natural gas, coal and petrol, whose combustion leads to massive emissions of greenhouse gas that causes global warming of the earth whose consequences are difficult to predict.
 If current rates of consumption continue, the end of the cheap supply of petrol is scheduled by 2020, that of natural gas by 2040, and that of coal within the next two hundred years at the current consumption levels.
 Even if the production of natural fuel stabilises at its current value of 7.5 billion tons of oil equivalent (7.5 Gtoes), another 10 Gtoe will need to be found through other means.

-Before it becomes our primary energy source, however, nuclear technology must evolve considerably.
+Before it becomes a primary energy source, however, nuclear technology must evolve considerably.
 Resources in fissile uranium are also limited.
 A new generation of more efficient reactors needs to be designed.
 Today reactors are powered by uranium 235, the only fissile isotope of uranium found in nature, which is present at a rate of only 0.7% in uranium ore.
 The accessible reserves of uranium are currently estimated at 16 million tons.
 Thus supply would quickly runs out if we were to increase the number of power plants by a factor of ten and rely only on uranium-235.

 The current generation of thermal reactors burn mainly uranium 235.
 Only 30% of their power comes from uranium-238 after its transmutation into plutonium.
 The development of MOX fuels (mixed oxides of plutonium and uranium) has increased the amount of plutonium that can be consumed, but the improvement in efficiency is limited.

-It is still possible to exploit much more of the energy present in fertile nuclei such as uranium 238 or thorium 232 by using breeder reactors capable of producing as much fissile matter than they consume.
+It is still possible to exploit much more of the energy present in fertile nuclei such as uranium 238 or thorium 232 by using breeder reactors capable of producing more fissile matter than they consume.
 This will require developing new ‘closed” fuel cycles, with their manufacturing, burning and reprocessing steps, leaving only to radioactive waste the fission products behind.
 The amount of fuel needed to power such these breeder reactors would be greatly reduced, as only one ton of fissile matter would be needed to power a 1GW reactor for a year.

 If the share of nuclear energy increases, other challenges lay ahead for the new reactor designs : improved safety, improved proliferation resistance and reduced volume of radioactive waste.